 That sounds like something Alf Garnett might say, and while crude, it would be roughly correct.
 The BBC was indeed filling up with communists, greens, feminists, lesbians, and homosexuals, fresh out of college and hell-bent on censoring words that did not support their agenda.
 What comes around goes around.
 The Lefties Speight helped all his life were now becoming his worst enemies.

 About three weeks ago, Ricky Gervais described watching Till Death Us Do Part as a kid (see above).
-He loved Alf Garnett and thought of the show [ Till Death Us Do Part ] as a family, like his own.
-Ricky pointed out that the sit-com reflected the new generation coming in, with its “hippies, ne’er-do-wells, or long-haired layabouts,” and how Alf reacted to the “new-fangled teenagers.”
+He loved Alf Garnett and considered the show [ Till Death Us Do Part ] as a family, like his own.
+Ricky pointed out that the sitcom reflected the new generation, with its “hippies, ne’er-do-wells, or long-haired layabouts,” and how Alf reacted to the “new-fangled teenagers.”
 He expressed no animosity towards Alf.
 Johnny Speight unintentionally taught millions of working-class kids like Gervais to be more conservative, much to his eternal frustration - his jinx.
-As an adult, Gervais criticized and embarrassed many far-left Hollywood actors at the Golden Globes, perhaps in part, thanks to Alf Garnett.
-Gervais’ father was a laborer and hod-carrier (a hod is a V-shaped trough on a pole, used for carrying bricks or coal).
+As an adult, Gervais criticized and embarrassed many far-left Hollywood actors at the Golden Globes, partly thanks to Alf Garnett.
+Gervais’ father was a laborer and hod-carrier (a hod is a V-shaped trough on a pole carrying bricks or coal).
 It was dangerous and back-breaking work, something Alf Garnett would have appreciated.
 Ricky’s father would likely have loved Alf, and his son followed suit.

 All in the Family